Bob Kroll (police officer): 2020s

 Following the murder of George Floyd in May 2020, Kroll characterized Floyd as a "violent criminal" and called the protests a "terrorist movement" in a letter to fellow police union members.
 Kroll came under intense criticism in the wake of his comments.
 Minnesota AFL–CIO President Bill McCarthy criticized Kroll in June 2020 for "a long history of bigoted remarks and complaints of violence made against him" toward black residents.
 McCarthy, Education Minnesota (the state's teachers union), and former Minneapolis Chief of Police Janeé Harteau called for Kroll's resignation.
 Harteau said Kroll's behavior during the George Floyd protests was a "disgrace to the badge."
 Former Minneapolis mayor R. T. Rybak called Kroll "overtly racist" and "a cancer on this police department, on this city."

 Kroll received widespread public attention in protests over Floyd's murder.
 Demonstrators called for his resignation at a rally outside the Minneapolis federation on July 12, 2020.
 Minneapolis civil rights activist Nekima Levy Armstrong said in a speech, "Bob Kroll is as racist as they come!
 And his evil has been allowed to fester inside the Minneapolis Police Department!"
 A number of protests focused specifically on having Kroll removed from his positions, among other calls for police reform and police abolition.

 In a letter published May 27, 2020, the Metropolitan Urban Indian Directors Group, a coalition of 30 American Indian organizations, called for Kroll's termination.
 The Minnesota Nurses Association also called for his resignation on the same day.
 Minnesota House of Representatives speaker Melissa Hortman and Minneapolis City Council member Steve Fletcher also called on Kroll to resign.

 A 100-person protest group led by Levy Armstrong's Racial Justice Network gathered outside Kroll's home in Hugo, Minnesota on August 15, 2020, to call for his resignation from the Minneapolis police union.
-Protesters also criticized Kroll's wife, WCCO television reporter Liz Collin, asserting she a conflict of interest in stories about police violence.
+Protesters also criticized Kroll's wife, WCCO television reporter Liz Collin, asserting she had a conflict of interest in stories about police violence.
 Remarks by John Thompson, a Minnesota Democratic-Farmer-Labor candidate for the state legislature from St. Paul, drew controversy.
 Thompson said in his speech, "You think we give a [expletive] about burning Hugo down?" and also "[Expletive] Hugo."
 The event also featured the bashing of piñata effigies of Kroll and Collin.
 Several local media members condemned the symbolic display of violence against a woman journalist.
 Language used at the event was condemned by leaders of the Minnesota Democratic-Farmer-Labor and Republican parties, and led to an apology from Thompson.